Finally, there's an alternative to glasses and daytime contact lenses without surgery

 iSee Orthokeratology lenses for Athletes and Active lifestyles

 No matter what level of sports you or your child are involved in, you want the best vision as possible.
 Additionally, glasses are a hindrance for any sports enthusiast, whether professional or recreational, and traditional daytime contact lenses are often equally irritating and inconvenient.
-Click here for more details
+Click here for more information on Ortho-K and active lifestyles.

 Too young or looking for an alternative to Lasik